petter-a/ai-ht24-project/README.md

 # Method

 Prediction is carried out using the LSTM (Long Short-Term Memory) neural network model, which is a preferred method for time series forecasting.
 Due to the volatility of the stock market, the model needs to be retrained quite frequently.
+Initially based on a single feature (Closing price) but eventually more features like volume and volatility or other external data that I can find that might stregthen the prognosis.
+Some examples might include exchange rates.

+# Challenges

+The main challenge is to interpret and define thresholds for all parameters involved in the process.
+For example what constitutes a "buy signal"?
+How to combine technical analysis (which in nature is statistical) with predictions based on machine learning and what conclusions could one draw from it?
+It is also a challenge to collect datasets with aligning time series in a consisten manner.
+In the long run, various API's and static downloads needs to be combined using adapters to produce intermediate datasets that can be combined efficiently.

+These challenges will be adressed during the implementation phase.

+# Scope of project

+The planned deliverable for the project scope is a program that allows the user to choose a particular stock from the S&P 500 index and retreive an analysis of the historical data and future predictions together with recommendations given predefined thresholds.